AGelemerov/eng130_Microservices/README.md

 ![docker](images/docker.png)

 ## Docker setup

-Docker Daemon
+### All the same

-Docker Host
+- Docker Daemon
-Docker Engine
+- Docker Host
-All the same
+-Docker Engine

 1. Check connection - `docker pull hello-world` (case sensitive)
 2. If you are getting an error similar to this: